Local Government Legal Center

 More Information

-Plaintiff’s sincere religious beliefs dictate that Sunday is meant for a day of worship and rest.
+Groff’s sincere religious beliefs dictate that Sunday is meant for a day of worship and rest.
 He therefore informed USPS that he was unable to work on Sundays.
-USPS told him that during peak season (November – January) he would have to work Sundays or find another job.
-But they offered other accommodations, including that he could start later on Sunday after attending services and work after.
-USPS also offered to find employees to swap shifts with him.
-USPS was able to find other employees to cover his Sunday shifts for some of the time, but there were at least 20 Sundays where no co-workers could swap, and Groff did not work (there were only 2 other individuals who could cover his shifts for some of time time).
-Groff was disciplined for failing to work on those days and ultimately left USPS.
+USPS had to find other employees to cover Groff’s Sunday shifts, including the postmaster, whose job does not involve delivering mail.
+USPS was able to find other employees to cover his Sunday shifts for some of the time.
+Ultimately, Groff was disciplined for failing to work on those days and he resigned from USPS.
+Groff then sued alleging violations of Title VII for failing to accommodate his religion.

 Tyler v.
 Hennepin County